kwongit/kwongit/README.md

 I'm a passionate software engineer with a strong background in building user-friendly web applications.
 I thrive in collaborative environments and constantly seek opportunities to learn and grow.

-My experience includes transitioning from a QA Engineer to a full-stack developer.
-I've honed my skills across the development lifecycle, from testing and automation to front-end development.
-At Indeed.com, I played a key role in improving code coverage and streamlining testing processes.
+My experience includes transitioning from a QA Engineer to a Full Stack Developer.
+I've honed my skills across the development lifecycle, from testing and automation to web development.
+At Indeed, I played a key role in improving code coverage and streamlining testing processes.
 More recently, at Terra Watts, I developed interactive landing pages for their seed funding round.

 Feel free to explore my [portfolio](https://kwongit.github.io/) to see more of my work.
 Let's connect on [LinkedIn](https://www.linkedin.com/in/kevinwon30/)!